KrauseFx/krausefx.com/_posts/2022-08-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 This will not solve the actual problem of Instagram running JavaScript code against your website, but at least no additional JS scripts will be injected, as well as less data being tracked.

 It’s also easy for an app to detect if the current browser is the Instagram/Facebook app by checking the user agent, however I couldn’t find a good way to pop out of the in-app browser automatically to open Safari instead.
 If you know a solution, I’d [love to know](https://twitter.com/KrauseFx).

+**Update on 2022-08-11:** As response to this article, [Adrian published a post about this exact topic](https://www.holovaty.com/writing/framebust-native-apps/).

 ## Proposals